mishavac/deldos/README.md

         After the server starts, you will see IP addresses displayed in the terminal, where it's running (e.g., http://127.0.0.1:5000 and http://<your_ip_address>:5000).

     Configure the iOS Application:
-        Open the ContentView.swift file in Xcode.
+        Open the Constants.swift file in Xcode.
-        Go to line 28, where the server URL is specified.
-        Replace the URL with the IP address displayed when you started the server (e.g., http://<your_ip_address>:5000).
+        Go to line 12, and past yore IP from server.py Replace the URL with the IP address displayed when you started the server (e.g., http://<your_ip_address>:5000).
         Ensure that your iPhone is connected to the same network as your Mac.